The Global Local Hire Rate Report

 What the full report contains

-Full methodology — transparent documentation of the LHR scoring framework, data sources, two-tier jobs-lost calculation model, and the assumptions behind every number.
+Full methodology — transparent documentation of the LHR framework, data sources, two-tier jobs-lost calculation model, and the assumptions behind every number.

 Addressable Leakage analysis — the primary scoreboard metric, identifying where workforce development investment will yield the highest return per dollar.